Find Grad Schools

 59 Yearly Graduations

 The 19th most popular school in the country for natural resources & conservation majors who are seeking their master's degree is University of Idaho.
 Roughly 10,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,540 per year, while in-state graduate students, on average, pay $8,272 per year.
-During the most recent year for which we have data, 59 people received their master's degree in natural resources & conservation from U of I. Of these students, 60% were women and 11% were members of underrepresented racial-ethnic groups.
-University of Idaho natural resources & conservation graduates who receive their master's degree go on to jobs earning a median salary of $54,909.
+The average in-state tuition for full-time undergraduates is $6,182 per year, while in-state graduate students, on average, pay $7,754 per year.
+During the most recent year for which we have data, 59 people received their master's degree in natural resources & conservation from U of I. Around 12% of these students were from an underrepresented racial-ethnic group, and 57% were women.

 #20